 The adjuster will talk down the amount of compensation and try to get you to settle for the lowest possible total figure.
 Since you have no solid basis or figures to counter their offer, you’re unlikely to get the full compensation that you deserve.

-When a knowledgeable attorney represents you, your lawyer knows exactly how much you can potentially recover.
+When you hire a personal injury lawyer for your car accident case, your lawyer knows exactly how much you can potentially recover.
 Your attorney will aggressively go toe-to-toe with the insurance adjuster to leverage the facts in your favor in order to recover as much compensation as possible.

 Kansas has a comparative negligence standard that applies in auto accident cases.
 If you are at-fault to even the slightest degree, your compensation is reduced in the same percentage as your fault.
 If you were more at fault than the other driver, you cannot recover anything.
 In fact, you could end up being legally liable for other victims’ injuries.